-But, for Windows users, there’s just one problem.
+But, for Windows and Android users like myself who don’t own any Apple devices, there’s just one problem.

-Scrivener is a desktop program for Windows, and it’s miles behind the iOS version.
-No mobile apps (like iOS), no writing history feature (like iOS), no freeform corkboard (like — you guessed it — iOS).
+Scrivener for Windows is miles behind the Mac version.* No mobile apps for Android (like iOS), no writing history feature (like iOS), no freeform corkboard (like — you guessed it — iOS).

 Literature & Latte keeps promising the 3.0 version of the program will drop soon.
 In my time as a user, they first promised it by the end of 2018.
 That deadline came and went.
 Then it became the end of Q2 2019.

 Then we Scrivener for Windows users had a glimmer of hope when the Literature & Latte team announced an actual date of August 30, 2019, with the lead Windows developer promising to “commit and be held personally responsible” for a release later than that.